Recently I wrote a blog post “Is Cash the King now” to express my view that investors should seize the opportunities due to recent stock market crash.

 Warren Buffett used to say:

 “If you want to buy hamburgers tomorrow, should you wish for the price of burgers to fall or rise before you buy?”

-The fear is definitely in the markets, your friend are fearful, your stock brokers are fearful, your advisers are fearful too.
+The fear is definitely in the markets, your friends are fearful, your stock brokers are fearful, your advisers are fearful too.
 You need to have a tough mind to stay in the market.

-But being tough in stock market does not mean blindly buying stocks whenever there is a market crash.
-You have to really be confident that the hamburgers you buy today is more value-for-money than tomorrow, and that is the skill not everybody has.
+But being tough in the stock market does not mean blindly buying stocks whenever there is a market crash.
+You have to really be confident that the hamburgers you buy today are more value-for-money than tomorrow, and that is the skill not everybody has.